marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

 ![image](https://github.com/user-attachments/assets/88f30bb1-5cc1-4487-9e56-d47a7de6feb1)

+By looking at the bell curve distribution, we can already gain some insights:

+1. The distributions of HDI for the years 2005, 2010, 2015, and 2020 exhibit a high frequency of countries with HDI values near the mean.
+This suggests consistent development levels during these years.

+2. In contrast, the HDI distribution for the year 2000 (top left) is more spread out, with values dispersed farther from the mean.
+This indicates greater variability in HDI scores among countries in 2000, suggesting less uniform development levels compared to subsequent years.

 Confirming normal distribution allowed me to proceed with using z-scores to identify outliers.

 ![image](https://github.com/user-attachments/assets/396404de-2ad3-40a7-9c3c-f6323923a663)